DevinReid/Tarot_Generate_Arcade/readme.md

 # Compile Game
 Follow the below instructions to compile the game:
 1. Ensure you're in the  `python-game` directory
 2. If you're on windows run the command `$ pyinstaller game.py --onefile`.
-If you're in Apple use `$ pyinstaller --onefile --add-data "assets:assets" game.py`
+If you're on Mac use `$ pyinstaller --onefile --add-data "assets:assets" game.py`
 3. You'll find the resulting executable in the  `/dist/` folder

 # Resources